 Specific to managing arthritis and enabling the ongoing engagement in meaningful occupations, an OT commonly uses the below interventions for both Osteoarthritis and Rheumatoid arthritis:

-- Client education: OTs assist other health professionals in educating individuals with arthritis and how to best manage their symptoms
+- Client education: OTs assist other health professionals to educate individuals with arthritis on how to best manage their symptoms

 - Joint protection strategies: Upper limb therapy, hot/cold modalities, ergonomic education